waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Be extremely cautious when moving near (11, 2), (4, 7), (5, 12), and (12, 13) on B1F.
 - If a wild battle occurs during a puzzle, prioritize escaping with a fast Pokemon (Calcifer) to avoid distraction and resource drain.
 - Time Tracking: Boulder puzzle started Turn 28207.
-- Leads: Always lead with Calcifer (Lv45) in wild areas to ensure escape.
+- Leads: ALWAYS lead with Calcifer (Lv45) in wild areas.
+Reorder party in overworld menu immediately after this battle.
+- Tool Hygiene: Double-check boulder coordinates before calling plan_boulder_push_v2 to avoid nonsensical path sequences.